-• an average annual increase of 2.7 per cent in wholesale energy costs during the reporting period.
+- an average annual increase of 7.0 per cent in distribution network costs during the reporting period; and - an average annual increase of 2.7 per cent in wholesale energy costs during the reporting period.

 As prices are set by the Western Australian Government, the retail prices paid by consumers do not necessarily reflect underlying costs, nor follow cost trends.